DonnieGrhm/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-The current manufacturing data does not meet the design specification for all manufacturing lots individually due to a variance of 170 PSI in Lot 3.
+The current manufacturing data does not meet the design specification for all manufacturing lots individually due to a variance of 170 PSI in Lot 3, the maximum allowed variance is 100 PSI.
 Now in total the variance is within specification at 62 PSI.
 But this is only this high because Lot 3 is causing a left skew if this data was charted.
-The large value is being counteracted by the significantly low variances in Lot 1 and 2.
+The large value is being counteracted by the significantly low variances in
+Lot 1 and 2.

 !["Total Summary of PSI"](https://github.com/DonnieGrhm/MechaCar_Statistical_Analysis/blob/main/Total_Summary.PNG?raw=true)